Fragile Preferences: A Deep Dive Into Order Effects in Large Language Models: Color Comparison Sets and Prompts

 For triplewise comparisons, each model was presented with all six permutations of the three colors and asked to select the best one for a kid's room.
 For pairwise comparisons, both permutations of the two colors were used.
-The prompt used for pairwise comparisons was: